zakzo1212/StreetCars.jl/README.md

 julia> using HashCode2014

 julia> city = read_city()
-City with 11348 junctions and 17958 streets, where 8 cars must start from junction 4517 and travel for at most 54000 seconds

 julia> city.junctions[1]
-Junction located at coordinates (48.8351503, 2.3077904)

 julia> city.streets[1]
-Monodirectional street between junctions 8400 and 8402, with duration 4 seconds and distance 36 meters
 ```

 You can then create a RouteGrid object from the City object, which will be used to generate a solution.